spyder-ide/spyder/Announcements.md

 # Minor release to list

-**Subject**: [ANN] Spyder 3.3.2 is released!
+**Subject**: [ANN] Spyder 3.3.3 is released!

 Hi all,

-On the behalf of the [Spyder Project Contributors](https://github.com/spyder-ide/spyder/graphs/contributors), I'm pleased to announce that Spyder **3.3.2** has been released and is available for Windows, GNU/Linux and MacOS X: https://github.com/spyder-ide/spyder/releases
+On the behalf of the [Spyder Project Contributors](https://github.com/spyder-ide/spyder/graphs/contributors), I'm pleased to announce that Spyder **3.3.3** has been released and is available for Windows, GNU/Linux and MacOS X: https://github.com/spyder-ide/spyder/releases

-This release comes three months and a half after version 3.3.1 and it adds the following new features:
+This release comes two months and a half after version 3.3.2 and it adds the following new features:

-- Main Window
-    * Add new German and Hungarian translations.

-- Preferences
-    * Give users the ability to select the OpenGL implementation used by Qt.
-This option can be changed in `General > Advanced Settings > Rendering engine`.

-- Find in files
-    * Simplify the way to exclude files from search.
-    * Fix error that prevented to stop a search when it was in progress.
-    * Save its options when Spyder is closed.

-- Under the hood
-    * Don't remove Spyder's temporary directory when Spyder is closed.
-This avoids conflicts when multiple Spyder instances are running.
+* Fix an incompatibility with Numpy 1.16 that generated an error when trying to open an array in the Variable Explorer.
+* Increase maximum PyQt5 supported version to 5.12
+* Increase minimal required version of spyder-kernels to 0.4.2 to get important fixes about saving/loading the current namespace and skipping installed modules from our User Module Reloader (UMR).

-In this release we fixed 45 issues and merged 69 pull requests that amount to more than 340 commits.
+In this release we fixed 6 issues and merged 10 pull requests that amount to 39 commits.
 For a full list of fixes, please see our [Changelog](https://github.com/spyder-ide/spyder/blob/3.x/CHANGELOG.md).

 Don't forget to follow Spyder updates/news on the project's